Zunaeed-Imran/Redux_toolkit_tutorial/README.md

 - learning how to use redux devtools.
 - Learning fetch data using redux toolkit.
 - Learning react CRUD app using redux toolkit.

+- now i am going to service center to service my byke.
+- i will be back to office around 2.5 hour's.